pollfly/clearml/examples/frameworks/README.md

 Frameworks Examples
 ---

-The examples in this folder demonstrate the integration of **ClearML** into scripts that utilize various frameworks.
+The Framework Examples demonstrate the integration of **ClearML** into scripts that utilize various frameworks.

 The examples include the following frameworks and examples: